Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 #### Without any link between the copy and the original

 You can also create a copy of the document with no link between the original and the copy.
-The syntax to use this option is TDocStd_XLinkTool::Copy; the copied document is again represented by the argument *target*, and the original – by *source.*
+The syntax to use this option is *TDocStd_XLinkTool::Copy*.
+The copied document is again represented by the argument *target*, and the original – by *source.*

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 XLinkTool.Copy(target, source);